raemadeline/css-for-engineers/articles/6_important.md

 ### How is specificity calculated?

-The specificity of a selector can be calculated using the following equation:
+The specificity of a selector can be calculated using the following expression:

 `100 * a + 10 * b + c`